arangodb/docs-hugo/site/content/3.12/develop/integrations/arangodb-datasource-for-apache-spark.md

     .getOrCreate()
   ```

-- set the trustStore to use in `ssl.trustStore.path` configuration entry and optionally set `ssl.trustStore.password`:
+- Set the trust store to use in the `ssl.trustStore.path` configuration entry and
+  optionally set `ssl.trustStore.password`:

   ```scala
   val spark: SparkSession = SparkSession.builder()
     // ...